Rewan air crash

-The Rewan air crash occurred on 16 November 1943 when a Dakota C-47 of the 21st Troop Carrier Squadron of the 374th Troop Carrier Group crashed at Rewan, Queensland, south of Rolleston, Queensland, killing all 19 people on board.
+The Rewan air crash occurred on 16 November 1943 when a Dakota C-47 of the 21st Troop Carrier Squadron of the 374th Troop Carrier Group crashed at Rewan, Queensland, south of Rolleston, Queensland, killing all 19 people (mostly Australian military personnel) on board.

+Aircraft

+The USAAF Douglas C-47 Skytrain, registration 42-23420, (Note: One of three sources gives the registration as 42-23589.) nickname Pushy Cat, had four crew.